 This article describes the building blocks that make triggers and explains how they run.
+You can also watch this video:

 This article contains the following sections: